tf-dbis-uni-freiburg/LTR_Recommender/Documentation.md

 - **calculate(coefficients:DenseVector[Double])**
     :return (Double, DenseVector[Double])
+Steps:
-    1) !!! broadcast input parameter coefficients (variable bcCoeffs)
+1. !!! broadcast input parameter coefficients (variable bcCoeffs)

-    2) create svmAggregator - using LinearSVCAggregator
+2. create svmAggregator - using LinearSVCAggregator
-       on each partition -> (c: LinearSVCAggregator, instance: Instance) => c.add(instance) combine step between partitions -> (c1: LinearSVCAggregator, c2: LinearSVCAggregator) => c1.merge(c2)
+- on each partition -> (c: LinearSVCAggregator, instance: Instance) => c.add(instance)
+- combine step between partitions -> (c1: LinearSVCAggregator, c2: LinearSVCAggregator) => c1.merge(c2)
-       zero value -> new LinearSVCAggregator(bcCoeffs, bcFeaturesStd, fitIntercept)
+- zero value -> new LinearSVCAggregator(bcCoeffs, bcFeaturesStd, fitIntercept)

-    3) take -> totalGradientArray = svmAggregator.gradient.toArray; gradient array computed by svmAggregator
+3. take -> totalGradientArray = svmAggregator.gradient.toArray; gradient array computed by svmAggregator
-    4) calculate regVal - regVal is the sum of coefficients squares excluding intercept for L2 regularization.
+4. calculate regVal - regVal is the sum of coefficients squares excluding intercept for L2 regularization.
-        4.1) regVal = 0.0 if(regParamL2 == 0.0) else: 0.5 * regParamL2 * sum
+- regVal = 0.0 if(regParamL2 == 0.0) else: 0.5 * regParamL2 * sum
-        4.2) calculation of sum variable
+- calculation of sum variable
-            for each coefficients (index, value) (not from the broadcasted, from the input coeffs) 4.2.1) if standardization
+     for each coefficients (index, value) (not from the broadcasted, from the input coeffs) 4.2.1. if standardization
             - update gradient for the coefficient by adding the multiplication of regParamL2 and the computed coefficient

-                         ```scala
+                ```
                 totalGradientArray(index) += regParamL2 * value
                 ```

              - add to the sum square of the coefficient

-                         ```scala
+                ```
                 sum += value * value
                 ```

-                4.2.1) if no standardization - we still standardize the data to improve the rate of convergence; as a result, we have to perform this reverse standardization by penalizing each component differently to get effectively the same objective function when the training dataset is not standardized.
+          4.2.2. if no standardization - we still standardize the data to improve the rate of convergence; as a result, we have to perform this reverse standardization by penalizing each component differently to get effectively the same objective function when the training dataset is not standardized.
-                      4.2.1.1) if std for the feature (accessed based on the index of the coeff) == 0.0; add 0.0 to the sum; no update of gradient for this feature else
+                4.2.2.1) if std for the feature (accessed based on the index of the coeff) == 0.0; add 0.0 to the sum; no update of gradient for this feature else
-                      4.2.1.2)
+                4.2.2.2)
                  - divide the coeff value by square of its std
                  - update the coeff gradient by adding the multiplication of the computed dividion and the regParamL2
                  - add to the sum the multiplicaion of coeff value and the computed division

-                      ```scala
+                 ```
                  val temp = value / (featuresStd(index) * featuresStd(index))
                  totalGradientArray(index) += regParamL2 * temp
                  value * temp
                  ```

-    4) !!! destroy bcCoeffs (only visible while calculate is executed)
+5. !!! destroy bcCoeffs (only visible while calculate is executed)
-    5) return (svmAggregator.loss + regVal, new BDV(totalGradientArray)); return calculated loss + regulation value, and DenseVector of gradients
+6. return (svmAggregator.loss + regVal, new BDV(totalGradientArray)); return calculated loss + regulation value, and DenseVector of gradients

 # LinearSVCAggregator class